4.9/5 Client Satisfaction Rating

 Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Bakiga Lodge | Comfort Level: Mid-range

-Later return to the lodge, and as you head back, you will have some birding as well, look out for the Long Willow Warbler and European Bee-eater.
+Later return to the lodge, and as you head back, you will have some birding as well.
+Look out for the Long Willow Warbler and European Bee-eater.

 Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Rwakobo Rock | Comfort Level: Mid-range